barebaric/belt-sander/README.md

 ## Incorporate lessons learned from V1 prototype

-- [ ] Provide more clearance (1.5mm on each side?) between rollers and housing, to fit washers on both sides.
+- [x] Provide more clearance (1.5mm on each side?) between rollers and housing, to fit washers on both sides.

-- [ ] Make left carriage bearing cutouts larger - 23mm probably.
+- [x] Make left carriage bearing cutouts larger - 23mm probably.
 It doesn't need tight clearance, as it is pulled to the right anyway.

 - [ ] Separate the carriage arm from the bracket, make them connectable using screws.
 For better printability/modularity.

-- [ ] Make the arm shorter, to make more space for electronics in the unit.
+- [x] Make the arm shorter, to make more space for electronics in the unit.

-- [ ] Recess the tightener knob into the unit.
+- [x] Recess the tightener knob into the unit. *Knob became obsolete with new lever design*

-- [ ] Bottom could be 2mm slimmer because it will be seated in a base plate anyway.
+- [x] Bottom could be 2mm slimmer because it will be seated in a base plate anyway. *Not slimmed down because space was needed for routing the cable in it.*

 - [ ] Make lever and alignment screw in different color than the main housing.

 ## Potential extensions after V2

 * Dust extraction

-* Speed display

 * Oscillating unit